-Profile packs are available for purchase on his website, but there is also a FREE Michael Britt Rig Pack available through the Rig Manager which contains 50 high quality profiles.
+Profile packs are available for purchase on his website, but there is also a FREE Michael Britt Rig Pack available through the Rig Manager, which contains 50 high-quality profiles.

 Choptones deals in all things digital modeling, from Fractal patches to Impulse Responses.
 But their Kemper profiles are some of the best around and are all very affordable.
-They also offer ‘DI’ profiles which are amplifiers that have been profiled without a cabinet.
-So if you have a favorite IR you can pair them together easily to make your own custom tone.
+They also offer ‘DI’ profiles, which are amplifiers that have been profiled without a cabinet.
+So if you have a favorite IR, you can pair them together easily to make your own custom tone.

-If you are in need of some monstrous high-gain tones for your Kemper, Josh’s JTM Heavy Bundles 1, 2, and 3 are without a doubt some of the best available.
+If you’re in need of some monstrous high-gain tones for your Kemper, Josh’s JTM Heavy Bundles 1, 2, and 3 are without a doubt some of the best available.
 They contain a wide variety of profiles from all your high-gain favorites including the Peavey 6505 and 5150, the Krank Revolution, and the Mesa Boogie Rectifier.

-Many of these have been profiled using a boost in front of the amp for that super tight, modern high-gain sound.
+Josh has helpfully pre-filled some of the EQ slots to make these as mix-ready as possible straight out of the box.
+Many have been profiled using a boost in front of the amp for that super-tight, modern high-gain sound.

 There is also a small pack of 18 profiles available for free under the ‘Rig Packs’ section of the Kemper Rig Manager.

-Sinmix was founded by Polish mixing/mastering engineer Grzegorz Kulawiak who specializes in high-gain tones across all the popular digital amp modelers, which includes Fractal and Helix patches.
-So needless to say he knows what he’s doing.
+Sinmix was founded by Polish mixing/mastering engineer Grzegorz Kulawiak, who specializes in high-gain tones across all the popular digital amp modelers, which includes Fractal and Helix patches.
+So needless to say, he knows what he’s doing.

-SinMix was one of the earliest studios making high gain tones for the Kemper and is a trusted creator within the community.
+SinMix was one of the earliest studios making high-gain tones for the Kemper and is a trusted creator within the community.

 The Amp Factory

-They also have 4 free packs available which Kemper distributes directly through the Rig Manager, you can find them under Rig Packs: The Amp Factory 1-4.
+With a wide selection of profiles spanning all manner of genres and price ranges, The Amp Factory has a lot of offer to the eclectic player.
+They also have 4 free packs available, which Kemper distributes directly through the Rig Manager.
+You can find them under Rig Packs: The Amp Factory 1-4.

-Should I pay for profiles?
+Should I Pay for Profiles?